 When looking at Meganisi from above, it is like a painting on a blue canvas.
 It is one of the largest islets around Lefkada and its distinct fjord coastline makes its view from the plane breathtaking.
 If you are a regular visitor of Lefkada island and you need to stay somewhere else in the area or if you don’t like the hustle and bustle of bigger islands but you do want to visit the impressive beaches of Lefkada, then choose Meganisi for your holidays.

 It is a pleasure to stay in Meganisi, as all the main villages are very picturesque with nice beaches, lovely harbours and stoned houses.
 However, the village Spartohori is the one with the greatest view.
-The terrain is rocky, but the surroundings are very green and on the way between Spartohori and the main port the unexplored cave of Cyclop is situated.
-The island has a long history starting from the Neolithic Age and Homer.
+The terrain is rocky, but the surroundings are very green and on the way between Spartohori and the main port you can find the Cave of the Cyclops.
+The island has a long history starting from the Neolithic Age and continuing on with Homer's era.
 Its residents took part in the Greek Revolution of 1821.
 There had been significant growth in the population since the dawn of the 20th century, but in the 50s and 60s most of the island’s residents emigrated to Australia and the USA.
-From the 70s and 80s the locals were involved in tourism and since then they have been doing their best to offer quality accommodation and facilities with the notorious warm welcome of Greek people.
+From the 70s and 80s the locals were involved in tourism and since then they have been doing their best to offer quality accommodation and facilities with the world-famous warm welcome of Greek people.

 The easy access though isn’t the only reason to visit Meganisi.
 Come here and feel free to discover the beauty of this island with the unique coastline!